pass-the-salt/2019/_posts/2018-11-13-Pass-the-SALT-2nd-Edition.md

 ---
-title: "Pass the SALT: the second edition is coming!"
+title: "2nd edition announced!"
 layout: "post"
 permalink: /pass-the-salt-2nd-edition/
+summary: The 2019 edition of PTS will be in July, 1-3 2019 at Polytech high school, Lille, France.
 published: true
 ref: launch
 lang: en
 ---